russellgordon/icd2o-s2-2024-25/content/source-icd2o/shared/Tasks/Make a Keychain.md

 - [ ] share at least one screenshot of your work on this task
 - [ ] briefly respond to the prompts above
 - [ ] share your [[Submitting files from Tinkercad|completed .STL file]]

+## Post-print self-assessment

+To complete this self-assessment, please make a *new* entry [in Notion](https://notion.so) titled **Keychain Task – Self-assessment**, then complete these steps:

+- [ ] Use your phone to take photos of your printed design from several angles.
+Add these photos to your post.
+    > [!NOTE]
+    >
+    > If you do not have your phone with you, Mr. Gordon will take photos for you and then send them to you for you to add to your portfolio entry.
+- [ ] Make a short screen recording where you [[Reviewing a Design|rotate your design in Tinkercad along vertical and horizontal axes]]
+- [ ] Respond to these prompts:

+1. Describe your thoughts about how the printed design compares to the design as you viewed it in Tinkercad.
+   > [!NOTE]
+   >
+   > This first question is deliberately worded in an open-ended manner.
+Answer in whatever manner you see fit, but be sure to include at least a few sentences.
+2. If you had the opportunity to make a new version of your keychain tag, what would you change, and why?